Observational learning: Do-as-I-do chimpanzee

-Observational learning in Everyday Life
+Everyday life

 Observational learning allows for new skills to be learned in a wide variety of areas.
 Demonstrations help the modification of skills and behaviors.

 Learning physical activities

 When learning skills for physical activities can be anything that is learned that requires physical movement, this can include learning a sport, learning to eat with a fork, or learning to walk.
 There are multiple important variables that aid in modifying physical skills and psychological responses from an observational learning standpoint.
 Modeling is a variable in observational learning where the skill level of the model is considered.
 When someone is supposed to demonstrate a physical skill such as throwing a baseball the model should be able to execute the behavior of throwing the ball flawlessly if the model of learning is a mastery model.
 Another model to utilize in observational learning is a coping model, which would be a model demonstrating a physical skill that they have not yet mastered or achieved high performance in.
 Both models are found to be effective and can be utilized depending on the what skills is trying to be demonstrated.
-These models can be used as interventions to increase observational learning in practice, competition, and rehabilitation situations.
+These models can be used as interventions to increase observational learning in practice, competition, and rehabilitation situations.Observational learning is also dependent on the learner's intentions and goals where performance can be enhanced by increasing instruction and beneficial feedback depending on the individual's age, personality, and abilities.

+Discrete trial training

 Neuroscience

 Recent research in neuroscience has implicated mirror neurons as a neurophysiological basis for observational learning.
+Mirror neurons were first discovered in 1991 by researchers led by Giacomo Rizzolatti.
+The scientists had a device connected to a monkey to monitor brain activity.
+When the scientists came into the lab eating ice cream, the device buzzed.
+This accidental finding led them to mirror neurons which are an essential part in imitation and observational learning.
 These specialized visuomotor neurons fire action potentials when an individual performs a motor task and also fire when an individual passively observes another individual performing the same motor task.
 In observational motor learning, the process begins with a visual presentation of another individual performing a motor task, this acts as a model.
 The learner then needs to transform the observed visual information into internal motor commands that will allow them to perform the motor task, this is known as visuomotor transformation.
 Mirror neuron networks provide a mechanism for visuo-motor and motor-visual transformation and interaction.
 Similar networks of mirror neurons have also been implicated in social learning, motor cognition and social cognition.

-Clinical Perspective

-Autism Spectrum Disorder

-Discrete trial training (DTT) is a structured and systematic approach utilized in helping individuals with autism spectrum disorder learn.
-Individuals with autism tend to struggle with learning through observation, therefore something that is reinforcing is necessary in order to motivate them to imitate or follow through with the task.
-When utilizing DTT to teach individuals with autism modeling is utilized to aid in their learning.
-Modeling would include showing how to reach the correct answer, this could mean showing the steps to a math equation.
-Utilizing DTT in a group setting also promotes observational learning from peers as well.